Ironman Coeur d’Alene June 21 2009

 As far as nutrition goes I don’t have any rules except that I don’t eat many starchies or refined sugar and only one serving of animal protein a day.
 I don’t drink alcohol at all.

 Thanks to Justine, Miro and Astro for being the perfect family crew, for being there on the course, it gave me a boost every time.
 Thanks to my brother ubertrigger.com for providing the tracks for training (no music allowed in the race though).
 Thanks to Rich Roll for good advice, Gordo Byrne from endurancecorner.com for some wisdom and great tips and a great book.
-Thanks to Stuart for getting me addicted to triathlon just a year ago by giving me a runner’s spot in the DisneyTriTeam in Escape from Alcatraz.
 Thanks to all those who watched the race online.
 Thanks for all the encouragement, inspiration and support everyone.
+I love you.